DQL¶

 Execution Mechanism¶

-- Group Processing: Sorting is executed independently for each group
+- Group Processing: Perform sorting operations independently for each group

-- Sorting Basis: Can use time fields, aggregation function results, or calculation expressions
+- Sorting Basis: Time fields, aggregation function results, or calculation expressions can be used

-- Pagination Limit: LIMIT limits the number of data rows returned per group
+- Pagination Limit: LIMIT restricts the number of data rows returned per group

-- Offset Handling: OFFSET skips the first N rows of data per group
+- Offset Handling: OFFSET skips the first N rows of data in each group

 Application Examples¶